 Monitoring inequalities in access to basic services

 The JMP has been drawing attention to inequalities in drinking water, sanitation and hygiene since 1990.
-The Millennium Development Goals target to halve the proportion of the population without access focused attention on inequalities in service levels, but JMP updates have also highlighted inequalities between rural and urban areas, between rich and poor, and between other groups and the general population.
+The Millennium Development Goals target focused on halving the proportion of the population without access , but JMP updates have also highlighted inequalities between rural and urban areas, between rich and poor, and between other groups and the general population.

-The JMP will continue to expand its inequality database to reflect the new SDG ambition and will work with partners to encourage further disaggregation in global, regional and national monitoring.
-Data can currently be disaggregated for basic services by the following characteristics:
+The JMP continues to expand its inequalities database to reflect the new SDG ambition and works with partners to encourage further disaggregation in global, regional and national monitoring.
+Wherever possible JMP estimates are routinely disaggregated by the following characteristics:

 In 2017, the JMP convened an expert taskforce on inequalities to consider what more can be done.
 The taskforce identified several priorities for expanded monitoring of inequalities during the SDGs including: